For the past few weeks, we’ve challenged our church to fast for 21 days as we take an intentional season to seek God in prayer.

-When we think of fasting, we often thing of saying “No.”
+When we think of fasting, we often think of saying “No.” That’s not what it really is all about.

 If you only say “yes” to something, you’re not living in freedom.
 For me, I typically only say “yes” to coffee, and my body reminded me that I haven’t lived in freedom with it.